eamodeorubio/explore-the-todo-list-app/README.md

 5. Execute the following command ``jake`` from the root folder of this project.
 To know all the build options issue ``jake -T``

 By default the build process will perform unit testing, static code analysis using JSHint and compactation and mimification to build the production ready files.
+The first time you build the project, the packages [jshint](https://github.com/jshint/node-jshint) and [uglify-js](https://github.com/mishoo/UglifyJS) will be installed.

 Execute
 =======